noigllc/bushi/README.md

 ### 💼 Business Operations
 Your financial and operational advisor.
 Assists with business setup, legal requirements, tool selection, and operational efficiency.
 Ensures your business foundation is solid and compliant.

+### 🗺️ Smart Routing
+Your intelligent task router.
+Run `/roadmap` to analyze your project roadmap and let the framework automatically suggest which agent is best suited for your next epic, story, or task.
+Perfect for staying focused and efficient.

 ## 🆕 **New in v0.5.0: Automatic Documentation Updates**